HOME Blog Plastic Recycling Machine What are the Similarities and Differences Between LDPE and HDPE?

 LDPE packaging products

-LDPE - The Flexible Plastic
+LDPE (Low-density Polyethylene) - The Flexible Plastic

 LDPE is a thermoplastic polymer mostly known for being lightweight and flexible thanks to its low density, just like its name describes.
 This last property is the one that makes LDPE different from HDPE.
 While high-density polyethylene molecules hardly have any branches, low-density polyethylene is made up of a highly branched structure, giving it a semi-crystalline and low-density structure.